All Episodes

 How are y'all doing?

-By the way, I gotta give all of you credit, and I know that a whole bunch of you really have offered her such incredible support.
+And I know that a whole bunch of you really have offered her such incredible support.

-And uh and Chelsea, thanks for all that you've been doing to help her, and uh, but things aren't looking very good at all.
+And Chelsea, thanks for all that you've been doing to help her.

-And when we reconnected several years ago, and I found out about everything that was going on with her medically, you know, being in North Carolina, I felt like I was a million miles away, and so God brought us back together in the most beautiful way.
+And when we reconnected several years ago, and I found out about everything that was going on with her medically, you know, being in North Carolina, I felt like I was a million miles away.

-She's my best friend.
+She is my best friend.

 So what happened?

-Somebody broke into her house as well.
+Somebody broke into her house as well?

-So ever since she spoke out in March, she's received of course a lot of wonderful messages, but she's received a lot of hate mail.
+So ever since she spoke out in March, she's received, of course, a lot of wonderful messages, but she's received a lot of hate mail.

 And so on election night, someone actually tried to break in unsuccessfully, nonetheless.

-But then early um Sunday morning, it was actually she and I have been on the phone for a while, late Saturday night, and within minutes of hanging up from her, they tried again a second attempt to break in.
+But then early Sunday morning, it was actually, she and I had been on the phone for a while, late Saturday night.

-They were unsuccessful in breaking in, but they did steal her family's car, and they did leave evidence that they would return and and possibly try to harm her.
+They were unsuccessful in breaking in, but they did steal her family's car, and they did leave evidence that they would return and possibly try to harm her.

-And you know, just to paint the picture for you, Sean, you know, here is a mother that's laying in bed.
+And, you know, just to paint the picture for you, Sean, you know, here is a mother that's laying in bed.

 And so when you're having to unplug from IVs, it is not a simple, quick procedure.